franckalbinet/mistocr/nbs/ocr_temp/resnet/page_8.md

 ![img-5.jpeg](img-5.jpeg)
-AI-generated image description:
-___
-This figure contains three line graphs showing training error rates over iterations for different neural network architectures.

-Left panel: Shows error rates for plain networks (plain-20, plain-32, plain-44, plain-56) over approximately 6×10^4 iterations.
-The curves show varying convergence patterns, with the 56-layer and 20-layer networks achieving lower error rates around 10-13%, while deeper networks show less stable convergence.

-Middle panel: Displays error rates for ResNet architectures (ResNet-20, ResNet-32, ResNet-44, ResNet-56, ResNet-110) over the same iteration range.
-All ResNet variants show better convergence than plain networks, with error rates dropping to approximately 5-7%.
-The curves are more stable and show consistent improvement across all depths, with annotations indicating "20-layer" and "110-layer" performance levels.

-Right panel: Shows a comparison between residual-110 and residual-1202 networks over iterations.
-Both curves stabilize around 5-7% error, with residual-1202 (purple line) showing slightly higher error than residual-110 (black line).

-The x-axis for all panels represents iterations (×10^4), and the y-axis represents error percentage.
-This visualization demonstrates the effectiveness of residual learning in training deeper networks compared to plain architectures.
-___

 Figure 6.
 Training on **CIFAR-10**.
 Dashed lines denote training error, and bold lines denote testing error. **Left**: plain networks.
 The error of plain-110 is higher than 60% and not displayed. **Middle**: ResNets. **Right**: ResNets with 110 and 1202 layers.

 ![img-6.jpeg](img-6.jpeg)
-AI-generated image description:
-___
-This figure contains two line plots comparing standard deviation (std) across layer indices for different neural network architectures (plain-20, plain-56, ResNet-20, ResNet-56, and ResNet-110).

-Top plot: Shows std values plotted against layer index in original order (0-110).
-The plain networks (yellow and red dashed lines) show high variability and oscillating patterns, particularly plain-56 which exhibits dramatic spikes in the first ~30 layers before declining.
-ResNet architectures (solid lines in orange, red, and black) show more stable behavior with std values generally between 1-2, with ResNet-110 being the most stable near 1.0 throughout.

-Bottom plot: Shows the same data but with layers sorted by magnitude of std values.
-This reveals a clearer trend where plain networks start with higher std values (~2.5-3) that gradually decrease, while ResNet architectures show more consistent, lower std values that remain relatively flat across sorted layers.
-The sorting makes it evident that plain networks have more layers with high variability compared to ResNets.

-The visualization demonstrates that ResNet architectures, particularly deeper ones like ResNet-110, maintain more stable gradient flow across layers compared to plain networks, which is a key finding related to the vanishing/exploding gradient problem in deep learning.
-___

 Figure 7.
 Standard deviations (std) of layer responses on CIFAR-10.
 The responses are the outputs of each 3×3 layer, after BN and before nonlinearity. **Top**: the layers are shown in their original order. **Bottom**: the responses are ranked in descending order.